carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<OOFEM>>> -->
-## <A NAME="OOFEM"></A> OOFEM
+## <a name="OOFEM"></a> OOFEM

 "*OOFEM is free finite element code with object oriented architecture for solving mechanical, transport and fluid mechanics problems that operates on various platforms.*

 *The aim of this project is to develop efficient and robust tool for FEM computations as well as to provide modular and extensible environment for future development.*"

 ### Web